jfantinhardesty/Fair-Forest/README.md

 ## Changes

 I have altered the impurity score of classifiers so that a fairness constraint is added.
+I have also altered the arff reader to ignore missing values in datasets.

+## Running

 An example of a decision tree using the fairness constraint is found under src/main/java/com/examples/jsatexamples/ClassificationExample.java

+We use the adult dataset for the example as used in the paper by Raff and found [here](https://archive.ics.uci.edu/ml/datasets/adult)